Ask the government to stop blocking access to COVID-19 medical products for all

 Billions of pounds worth of public money

 Although billions of pounds worth of public money have gone into the development of vaccines, treatments, and tests, this crucial knowledge is effectively ‘owned’ by pharmaceutical companies – under what are known as ‘Intellectual Property’ rights.

 These IP rights, including patents, allow corporations to block other manufacturers from producing and supplying more affordable versions.

-This “blocking” element keeps prices high and limits global supplies.
-During a global pandemic it helps no-one.
+This “blocking” element keeps prices high and limits global supplies, with low-income countries at the back of the queue.
+During a global pandemic, this helps no one.

 We can change this

 There's a way to end this inequity.
 South Africa and India have proposed an IP waiver to the World Trade Organisation that would allow governments to waive intellectual property rights that companies hold on COVID-19 medical technologies for the duration of the pandemic.

 If successful, this would remove some of the critical legal barriers that other manufacturers face in producing treatments, vaccines, tests and PPE.
 More than a hundred other countries are now supporting this proposal.

-However, the UK is one of a small number of governments which are seeking to block it.
+However, the UK is one of a small number of governments that have been blocking this proposal since it was proposed nearly one year ago.

 We need your help to ask them to change their position.

 £ OF PUBLIC MONEY SPENT ON COVID-19 VACCINES AND TREATMENTS

 COUNTRIES BACK THE WAIVER INCLUDING CHINA AND NIGERIA

 COUNTRIES OPPOSE THE WAIVER INCLUDING THE EU AND UK

 Will you join us?

-We’re asking the UK Government to back South Africa and India's proposals for an ‘IP waiver’.
+We’re urging the UK Government to back South Africa and India's proposals for an ‘IP waiver’.

 If you would like to join us, please write to your MP asking them to call on the Government to support these proposals.
 There is some guidance to help you below:

 1) First, enter your email

 We can then keep you up-to-date with progress.
 We'll also send you occasional general advocacy updates to which you can lend your valuable voice and your support.
 You can unsubscribe at any time.
 See our privacy notice.

 2) Second, write to your MP